-Pad Count and Via Count show the number of pads (surface mount and through hole) and vias on a net.
-Via Length shows the total height of each via (not accounting for which copper layers the via connects to).
-In other words, Via Length is equal to Via Count multiplied by the stackup height of the board.
-Track Length shows the total length of all track segments in a net, not accounting for topology.
-Die length shows the total of all Pad to Die Length values set for pads on the net.
+- Pad Count is the number of pads with that net, counting both surface mount and through hole pads. - Via Count is the number of vias with that net. - Via Length is the sum total length of all vias with that net.
+The full height of each via is always counted, even if the connections to the via are such that the full via height is not electrically used.
+In other words, Via Length is equal to Via Count multiplied by the stackup height of the board. - Track Length is the total length of all track segments in a net, not accounting for topology.
+For example, in a branching net structure all branches are included in the total length.
+The track length is also reported per copper layer. - Die Length is the total of all Pad to Die Length values set for pads on the net.